Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Diaphragm and abdomen relaxed and free

-Breath getting deeper and slower as the exercise progresses (or natural breathing depending on the forms practiced and the skills understood of qigong walking)
+Breath getting deeper and slower as the exercise progresses (or natural breathing depending on the forms practiced and the skills understood of qigong walking); but not forced.

-Spine should feel long, open and in a normal position with all three curves held naturally
+Spine needs to feel long, open and in a normal position with all three curves held naturally.

 Taiji needs Qigong Work